webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## 1.10 Given a scenario, perform basic activities related to TEAM and RESOURCE MANAGEMENT

-- TEAM and RESOURCE MANAGEMENT::Organizational structures::Matrix
+- TEAM and RESOURCE MANAGEMENT::Organizational structures::_Matrix_
   - Matrix: Teams report to both project managers and functional managers, creating cross-functional collaboration but potential for conflicting priorities.
   - Project Manager is responsible for assigning work but does not have official authority over the people doing the work.
   - **Weak matrix**: The functional manager retains all budget and staff management responsibilities.
 In this sense, the PM has less control over the project.